-- Select Insert, Insert Duplicate, or Add from the File dropdown list to create a new record. - 2.
-Set up the record: - a) Enter a Meter Name, Short Desc, and Meter Type.

-b) Select the connection type(s) check boxes Direct, Ethernet, and Ethernet 2.

-For each connection type selected, a button will be enabled at the bottom of the dialog with the same name.

-- 3. To edit the connection properties of a selected connection method, click its enabled button from the previous step. - 4.
-After choosing the connection properties, click OK accept the changes or click Cancel to discard any changes and close the dialog. - a) Select Direct connection to connect to the meter directly through one of the serial ports on the meter using one of the serial ports on your computer. - b) Click Direct to set the following parameters:
+- 1. Select Insert, Insert Duplicate, or Add from the File dropdown list to create a new record. - Set up the record by entering a Meter Name, Short Desc, and Meter Type and select the connection type(s) check boxes Direct, Ethernet, and Ethernet 2.
+For each connection type selected, a button will be enabled at the bottom of the dialog with the same name. - Click these buttons to edit the connection properties for that connection method.
+After choosing the connection properties, click OK accept the changes or click Cancel to discard any changes and close the dialog. - a) Select Direct connection to connect to the meter directly through one of the serial ports on the meter using one of the serial ports on your computer.
+Click Direct to set the following parameters: - Protocol TCP/IP (transmission control protocol/Internet protocol) is a read-only field and is the only protocol MeterLinkTM uses.
+Note Rosemount ultrasonic meters still support Modbus® ASCII and Modbus remote terminal unit (RTU) when talking to other applications or devices.
+Comms Enter the communication address that is configured in the Address meter hardware.

-Protocol

-TCP/IP (transmission control protocol/Internet protocol) is a read-only field and is the only protocol MeterLinkTM uses.

-Rosemount ultrasonic meters still support Modbus® ASCII and Modbus remote terminal unit (RTU) when talking to other applications or devices.

-Comms Address

-Enter the communication address that is configured in the meter hardware.
 The default address for meters from the factory is 32.
-For ultrasonic meters, the valid range is from 1 to 247.

-Port

-Select the available driver from the list of those installed on your machine.
+For ultrasonic meters the valid range is from 1 to 247.
+Select the available driver from the list of those installed on your Port machine.
 Baud Rate Select the serial port baud rate from the dropdown list for which the meter hardware is configured.
-The default baud rate is c) Ethernet connection: Set the following properties to configure the ultrasonic meter hardware for Ethernet connectivity:
+The default baud rate is 19200. - b) Ethernet connection: Set the following properties to configure the ultrasonic meter hardware for Ethernet connectivity:

-IP Address
+It is strongly recommended that the meter be configured using an independent (off network) single host computer.
+After configuration of the meter, the dynamic host configuration protocol (DHCP) option should be disabled.

-Enter the IP address for the meter's Ethernet port.
+IP Address Enter the IP address for the meter's Ethernet port.
 The factory set IP address is 172.16.17.200 for gas ultrasonic meters, or you can use 192.168.135.100 if DHCP is enabled in the meter (see Dynamic Host Configuration Protocol (DHCP) for more details).

-Dynamic Host Configuration Protocol (DHCP)

-Business PCs are usually configured to work in a network environment where a DHCP server assigns an IP address to each computer when they connect to the network.
+Dynamic Host Configuration Protocol (DHCP) Business PCs are usually configured to work in a network environment where a DHCP server assigns an IP address to each computer when they connect to the network.